cristian-santiago/click32/README.md

 - Lack of accessible marketing tools
 - Resident distrust towards new establishments

-### 💡 Our Solution
+### 💡 The Solution

-We created a digital ecosystem where:
+I created a digital ecosystem where:
 - **Business owners** get verified online presence
 - **Residents** find local services with confidence
 - **Everyone** benefits from a strengthened local economy